HinTak/cxterm/README.md

 By the way, I recently found zsh to be better than bash, at least at handling "/" in directory/symlink arguments when TAB is pressed.
-The following 2 commands will give you totally different results under bash:
+The following 2 commands will give you totally different results under bash (at Ubuntu 18.04 default configuration):

     /bin/rm -fr some_sym_link_to_dir